Protest art: Strategy and practice

 In practice, activist art may often take the form of temporal interventions, such as performance, media events, exhibitions, and installations.
 It is also common to employ mainstream media techniques (through the use of billboards, posters, advertising, newspaper inserts…etc.).
 By making use of these commercial distributive channels of commerce, this technique is particularly effective in conveying messages that reveal and subvert its usual intentions.

-The use public participation as a strategy of activating individuals and communities to become a “catalyst for change” is important to activist art.
+The use of public participation as a strategy of activating individuals and communities to become a “catalyst for change” is important to activist art.
 In this context, participation becomes an act of self-expression or self-representation by the entire community.
 Creative expression empowers individuals by creating a space in which their voices can be heard and in which they can engage in a dialogue with one another, and with the issues in which they have a personal stake.